National Consumer Law Center

 The National Consumer Law Center (NCLC) is an American nonprofit organization headquartered in Boston, Massachusetts, specializing in consumer issues on behalf of low-income people.
 Legal services, government, and private attorneys, as well as community organizations, work with the center to advocate for state and federal consumer reform.
 NCLC was founded in 1969 out of the Boston College School of Law.

 Focus areas

 NCLC represents low-income individuals with a focus on consumer issues, such as credit card debt, mortgage lending, and student loans.
+NCLC also offers fellowships and externships to law students in the scope of public interest work.

 In 2019, NCLC testified before the U.S. House of Representatives Committee on Financial Services regarding “Who’s Keeping Score?
 Holding Credit Bureaus Accountable and Repairing a Broken System."

 In 2023, NCLC petitioned the Consumer Financial Protection Bureau to address its Fair Credit Reporting Act rulemaking and requirements regarding debt collection.

-NCLC also offers fellowships and externships to law students in the scope of public interest work.
+In 2025, NCLC supported the Homebuyers Privacy Protection Act, which restricts the use of “trigger leads” in the mortgage industry.
+Industry groups like the American Bankers Association and Mortgage Bankers Association also supported the bill, which was signed into law in September 2025.